 What is intellectual property?

-In very simple terms, intellectual property is any intangible property that has value, however small.
+In very simple terms, intellectual property (abbreviated to 'IP') is any intangible property that has value, however small.

 Trading names and domain names